phper-framework/phper/phper-doc/doc/_02_quick_start/_02_write_a_simple_http_client/index.md

 1. Register all classes in `src/lib.rs`.

-1. All codes are finished, so we can build the extension `.so`, and run the php script of the beginning of the tutorial with the extension.
+1. All codes are finished, so we can build the extension `.so`, and run the PHP script in the beginning of the tutorial with the extension.

    ```shell
    cargo build